-Ecological environment: It grows in miscellaneous wood forests and thin forests at an altitude of 500-2,100 m, or in flat DAMS and moist hilly areas.
+Ecological environment: The plant grows in miscellaneous wood forests and thin forests at an altitude of 500-2,100 meters above sea level, or in flat DAMS and moist hilly areas.
 It is often cultivated near the village or along the highway in the miscellaneous wood and thin forest or the flat dam and hilly area.
-Distributed in Gansu, Henan, Hubei, Hunan, Guangxi, Sichuan, Guizhou, Yunnan and other areas of China.
+The plant distributes in the northwest area, the middle reaches area of the Yellow River, the upper and middle reaches area of the Yangtze River, southwest area, and other areas of China.

-Ecological environment: It grows quickly on the moist fertile soil, the soil requirements are not strict, in acid soil, neutral soil and limestone areas can grow, is a good afforestation tree species in the plain and low altitude hilly areas, in the village side roadside planting is more suitable.
+Ecological environment: The plant grows quickly on the moist fertile soil, the soil requirements are not strict, it can grow in acid soil, neutral soil and limestone areas, is a good afforestation tree species in the plain and low altitude hilly areas, in the village side roadside planting is more suitable.
 It is more common in the village edge, open land, forest edge, forest, roadside, hills, scattered living, valley, hillside, hillside roadside, sparse forest, sunny slope, miscellaneous wood forest, house edge.

-It grows in the wilderness or roadside, often planted in front of the house behind the house.
-Distributed north to Hebei, south to Guangxi, Yunnan, west to Sichuan and other areas of China.
-It also distributed in other areas of East Asia, Malay peninsula, Tropical Asia, Subtropical Asia.
+The plant grows in the wilderness or roadside, often planted in front of the house behind the house.
+It distributes north to Hebei, south to Guangxi, Yunnan, west to Sichuan and other areas of China.
+It also distributes in other areas of East Asia, Malay peninsula, Tropical Asia, Subtropical Asia.